 Luckily we stuck with budgeting, and we also learned that the best budget is a budget that has reasonable spending amounts for your situation in each expense category.

-Forgetting Annual, Semi-Annual and Other Occasional Expenses
+3. Forgetting Occasional Expenses

 Deacon suggests using an envelope system or savings account system where you take the annual amount of each occasional or potential bill, divide it by 12 and set that amount of money aside so that all of the money is there when the bill comes due.

-Forgetting to Include a Savings Category
+4. Forgetting a Savings Category

 Successful budgeters report a much higher level of savings success when savings categories are treated like a bill and worked into each month’s budget.

-Forgetting “Wiggle Room”
+5. Forgetting “Wiggle Room”

 The result was that we felt guilty then if we wanted to make an expense that fell outside of our normal budgeted expense categories.
 If we wanted to dine with a friend or pick up a treat at the store, immediate guilt set in for blowing our budget.

 The solution?
 Guy/girl money.
 These days, both Rick and I take an allotted amount of play money out of our budget each month so that we have some wiggle room money with which to spend with reckless abandon.

-Not Analyzing Your Budget Regularly
+6. Not Analyzing Your Budget Regularly

 Life changes, and so our budgets need to change too.
 For this reason, it’s a good idea to analyze your budget at least on a quarterly basis to be sure that the allotted spending categories are working for you.

 - the realization that your older car may soon need to be replaced